josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🪦_cecot_as_rights_void_facility.md

 4. Traceability lost
 5. Outcomes rendered unverifiable

-At this point, the system becomes immune to accountability by design.
+At this point, the system can become structurally resistant to accountability.

 ---